thin-edge/thin-edge.io-specs/src/alarms/alarm-handling.md

 NOTE: Child-device addressing works in the same way as for the JSON payload format above.

 In raw format for missing fields default values are used as below:
-   - "status" := "ACTIVE", if payload is not empty; "CLEARED", if payload empty
+   - "status" := "ACTIVE", if payload is not empty; "CLEARED", if payload empty<br/>
+     NOTE: By nature of MQTT a message with empty payload will not be retained by the broker.
+However the mapper will store already transfered messages for de-duplication purpose anyway (see requirements above).
+Using that information mapper is in case of restart able to detect any not yet sent empty message.
    - "time" := set to current local time when picked-up by mapper

 Benefit to support "raw payload format":